 If the Chinese tax authorities determine that we are a "resident enterprise" for Chinese enterprise income tax purposes, unfavorable Chinese tax consequences could follow.
 First, we may be subject to enterprise income tax at a rate of 25% on our worldwide taxable income as well as Chinese enterprise income tax reporting obligations.
-Second, although under the New EIT Law and its implementing rules dividends paid to us from our Chinese subsidiaries would qualify as "tax-exempt income," such dividends may be subject to a 10% withholding tax, as the Chinese foreign exchange control authorities, which enforce the withholding tax, have not yet issued guidance with respect to the processing of outbound remittances to entities that are treated as resident enterprises for Chinese enterprise" classification could result in a situation in which a 10% withholding tax is imposed on dividends we pay to our non-Chinese shareholders and with respect to gains derived by our non-Chinese shareholders from transferring our Common Shares.
+Second, although under the New EIT Law and its implementing rules dividends paid to us from our Chinese subsidiaries would qualify as "tax-exempt income," such dividends may be subject to a 10% withholding tax, as the Chinese foreign exchange control authorities, which enforce the withholding tax, have not yet issued guidance with respect to the processing of outbound remittances to entities that are treated as resident enterprises for Chinese enterprise income tax purposes.
+Finally, it is possible that future guidance issued with respect to the new "resident enterprise" classification could result in a situation in which a 10% withholding tax is imposed on dividends we pay to our non-Chinese shareholders and with respect to gains derived by our non-Chinese shareholders from transferring our Common Shares.
 We are monitoring the possibility of "resident enterprise" treatment and are evaluating appropriate organizational changes to avoid this treatment, to the extent possible.